 Sleep as Android

 This is one of the original sleep tracker apps on mobile.
 It’s been around long enough to mature into something really special.
 It’ll track your sleep cycles like normal.
-It also comes with support for Android Wear, Pebble (RIP), and Galaxy Gear devices.
+It also supports Wear OS and Galaxy Watch devices.
 The app can also integrate with Google Fit and Samsung Health.
 It can play binaural tones to help you sleep.
 It’ll even act as an alarm clock that makes you solve a captcha before the alarm turns off.
-The free version is a two week free trial.
-After that you’ll have to pay for it.
+The free version is a two-week free trial.
+After that, you’ll have to pay for it.

 Price: Free / $29.99 per year

-Sleep Cycle Alarm Clock is one of the more expensive sleep tracker apps.
+Sleep Cycle is one of the more expensive sleep tracker apps.
 The free version has a fair set of features.
 It’ll try to wake you up when it senses that you’re ready to.
 It also offers sleep analysis, nightly sleep graphs, and various alarms.
 The premium version includes additional features.
-Some of it, like the Philips Hue integration is for iOS only.
+Some of it, like the Philips Hue integration, is for iOS only.
 We thought that was lame.
 The premium version is a $29.99 per year subscription.
-We dunno if it’s worth that.
+We don’t know if it’s worth that.
 The free version is nice, though.